Sitao-zz/GrapePhotoApp-AwsServices/ReadMe.txt

 x- get whether he/she has liked the post

 #GetRecentPosts#
-input: user
+input: limit
-- get list of followees
-- retrieve the recent images thumbnails by the followees
+- retrieve the all recent images (thumbnail) urls within the limit count

 #LikePost#
 - add record of like